Western Nebraska Observer

 The Western Nebraska Observer is a weekly newspaper covering Kimball, Nebraska and surrounding Banner County.
-It has a circulation of 1,500 copies and is currently owned by Gary and Sue Stevenson.
+It has a circulation of 892 copies and is currently owned by Gary and Sue Stevenson.
 The newspaper is the town's oldest continuously owned business.

 History

 Founded May 1, 1885 by Charles H. Randall, it was the first paper in Kimball, founded when the town, then called Antelopeville, had only four buildings.
-The first issue was cranked out on Randall's old army handpress.
+The first issue was cranked out on Randall's old army hand press.
 Originally dubbed the Nebraska Observer, the name was changed to the Kimball Observer after the town's name was changed from Antelopeville to Kimball.
 In the late 1800s it passed through a series of owners, including A. B. Beard, G. L. Carlyle, R. D. Wilson, and V. B. Cargill.
-While the paper's name would change a number of times throughout the 20th century, the paper was first called the Western Nebraska Observer in 1886.
+While the paper's name would change several times throughout the 20th century, the paper was first called the Western Nebraska Observer in 1886.

 The paper moved from hand press to linotype machine in November 1915, and to offset printing in 1964.